jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 9. 9-binary_tree_height.c - Measures the height of a binary tree.

 10. 10-binary_tree_depth.c - Measures the depth of a binary tree from a given node.

+11. 11-binary_tree_size.c - Measures the size of a binary tree.